Guide To Rulemaking

 - Judicial review of those actions.

 Agency files 1 copy of the proposal package with the Secretary of State by noon Tuesday of the week prior to newspaper publication date.
 The package includes the Notice of Rulemaking Proposal Form (MAPA-3), a Fact Sheet, and the text of the proposed language.
-If possible, the agency should also provide a copy of MAPA-3 in electronic form.
+The agency should also provide a copy of MAPA-3 in MS Word without the signature..

-Within a day or two after filing with the Secretary of State, agency files the Fact Sheet with the Executive Director of the Legislative Council using the Legislature's on-line rulemaking system.
+Within a day or two after filing with the Secretary of State, th agency files the Fact Sheet with the Office of Policy and Legal Analysis (OPLA) using the Legislature's on-line rulemaking system: http://www.mainelegislature.org/publicrulemaking/.

-The adopted rule package as filed with the APA Office should contain all of the following on paper unless otherwise indicated: one copy of the Notice of Rulemaking Adoption Form (MAPA-4) and one copy in electronic form; two original Cover Sheets (MAPA-1) signed by the agency and the Assistant Attorney General; two copies of the text of the adopted language (for a rule amendment, these show deleted language crossed out and new language underlined, the so-called "legislative format"); one copy of the same text in electronic format with deleted language and underlines removed (i.e., a "clean" text); two copies of the Basis Statement; two copies of the Summary of Comments and Responses (which must include names of commenters and affiliations); two copies of the Fact Sheet; and two copies of the Checklist.
+The adopted rule package as filed with the APA Office should contain all of the following on paper unless otherwise indicated: one copy of the Notice of Rulemaking Adoption Form (MAPA-4; a signature on this form is no longer needed); two original Cover Sheets (MAPA-1) signed by the agency and the Assistant Attorney General; two copies of the text of the adopted language (for a rule amendment, these show deleted language crossed out (redlined) and new language underlined, the so-called "legislative format"); two copies of the same text in electronic format with deleted language and underlines removed (i.e., a "clean" text); two copies of the Basis Statement; two copies of the Summary of Comments and Responses (which must include names of commenters and affiliations); two copies of the Fact Sheet; and two copies of the Checklist.
+E-versions in MS Word of the clean text of the rule as updated, and the MAPA-4 form, should also be submitted.

 The APA Office reviews the rule and stamps it as "Accepted for Filing", returning a stamped copy to the agency as a means of verifying the completion of the filing.

-The rule becomes effective no less than five days after the it is Accepted for Filing by the APA Office.
+Except for emergency rules, a rule adoption becomes effective no less than five days after the it is Accepted for Filing by the APA Office.
 (The agency may designate an effective date anytime after that.)
+Routine technical emergency rules become effective when filed with the Secretary of State.

 "...the whole or any part of every regulation, standard, code, statement of policy, or other agency statement of general applicability, including the amendment, suspension or repeal of any prior rule, that is or is intended to be judicially enforceable and implements, interprets or makes specific the law administered by the agency, or describes the procedures or practices of the agency."